hanuchaudhary/hanuchaudhary/README.md

 ###

-<p align="center">I am a passionate Software Engineer with niche expertise in building highly robust, secure, and scalable applications using the latest and most efficient technologies.
+<p align="left">I am a passionate Software Engineer with niche expertise in building highly robust, secure, and scalable applications using the latest and most efficient technologies.
 My mission is to deliver innovative solutions that create value for businesses and end-users while ensuring unparalleled performance and scalability.</p>

 ###